adamskyle/swapi-frontend-developer-test/README.md

 ## Time Duration

-There is time limit.
+There is no time limit.
 If you want to go all-out for bonus points and nice-to-haves, that's up to you.

 But keep track of the time spent to get to the final result.